 Upper-division credit is not allowed for courses taken in a community college.
 Credential credit is not allowed for courses in professional occupational education taken in a community college.
 This does not invalidate credit for preprofessional courses taken at a community college, such as introduction to education, art or design, arithmetic, or music for classroom teachers.
 After a student has completed 70 units of college credit at a community college, no additional community college units may be accepted for unit credit.

 Credit by Examination

-California State University, Fullerton grants credit to those students who pass examinations that have been approved for credit system wide.
-These include the Advanced Placement Examinations and some CLEP examinations.
-Students may challenge courses by taking examinations developed at the campus.
+Cal State Fullerton grants credit to those students who pass examinations that have been approved for credit system wide.
+These include the Advanced Placement examinations and some College Level Examination Program (CLEP) examinations.
+Students may challenge courses by taking examinations developed at Cal State Fullerton.
 Credit shall be awarded to those who pass them successfully.

 Credit by Advanced Placement